couchbaselabs/rampup/README.md

        5000 0 100000,1000000 4,2,1 1-64 128,1024,10240 \
        cluster.user=root,cluster.hosts=10.2.1.14+10.2.1.13+10.2.1.12+10.2.1.11,cluster.package-url-base=http://couchbase.net/dev-builds

-The test also depend on ssh access to remote machines, so you might want to ssh-add and use ssh agent forwarding ("ssh -A joe@10.2.1.15") so that runtests's attempts to ssh to other boxes will work.
+The cluster tests also depend on ssh access to remote machines, so you might want to ssh-add and use ssh agent forwarding ("ssh -A joe@10.2.1.15") so that runtests's attempts to ssh to other boxes will work.

 ## EC2 Cloud Formation testing